-When setting a reference signal, do not hold the trigger unless you are $Ball-in-the-Box^{TM}$ at the FLP.
+When setting a reference signal, do not hold the trigger unless you are Ball-in-the-Box at the FLP.
 If you are ahead of the FLP, you could set an incorrect reference that causes a ghost locate line.
-This typically happens when the head is shallower than 3 ft.
+This typically happens when the head is shallower than 1 m.
 In this case, you must reference again at the FLP.

-If you hold the trigger for longer than five seconds, the receiver will enter Max Mode, which performs differently than a normal depth reading.
+If you hold the trigger for longer than five seconds, the receiver will enter $\underline{Max Mode}$, which performs differently than a normal depth reading.